Alternative Character Interpretation: Religion And Mythology

 Almost every major atheist author has done a critique of the Bible which treats God as an evil, ego-maniacal tyrant and murderer.
 It's required.
 Consider the familiar Exodus story, where God kills the firstborn sons of all Egypt in the 10th Plague, but passes over the Jews.
 It's laughably easy to treat the story as an example of God Is Evil.
 Those children hadn't enslaved His chosen people.
 Their fathers had.
 Instead, He sent His angel to murder babies whose only sin was being the firstborn son of an Egyptian.
 God directly commands the death of babies.
 The whole Bible has received such treatment.

-Richard Dawkins in The God Delusion goes through many accounts of Biblical events and comes to the following conclusion: “The God of the Old Testament is arguably the most unpleasant character in all fiction: jealous and proud of it; a petty, unjust, unforgiving control-freak; a vindictive, bloodthirsty ethnic cleanser; a misogynistic, homophobic, racist, infanticidal, genocidal, filicidal, pestilential, megalomaniacal, sadomasochistic, capriciously malevolent bully.”
+Richard Dawkins goes through many accounts of Biblical events and comes to the following conclusion: “The God of the Old Testament is arguably the most unpleasant character in all fiction: jealous and proud of it; a petty, unjust, unforgiving control-freak; a vindictive, bloodthirsty ethnic cleanser; a misogynistic, homophobic, racist, infanticidal, genocidal, filicidal, pestilential, megalomaniacal, sadomasochistic, capriciously malevolent bully.”
 He goes on to say that while the Old Testament God was harsh and cruel, He did stop when those who angered Him were dead.
 The New Testament added in Hell.

 This interpretation have been around pretty much as long as there have been Christians.
 Notably the 1st-to-2nd century bishop Marcion of Sinope dedicated most of his career to prove the Old Testament/Traditional Jewish God to be incompatible with the God Jesus speaks of.